pingcap/docs-cn/system-variables.md

 - Default value: `ON`
 - This variable controls whether to enable the [ANALYZE configuration persistence](/statistics.md#persist-analyze-configurations) feature.

+### tidb_pessimistic_txn_aggressive_locking <span class="version-mark">New in v6.6.0</span>

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Boolean
+- Default value: `OFF`
+- Determines whether to use enhanced pessimistic locking wake-up model for pessimistic transactions.
+This model strictly controls the wake-up order of pessimistic transactions in the pessimistic locking single-point conflict scenarios to avoid unnecessary wake-ups.
+It greatly reduces the uncertainty brought by the randomness of the existing wake-up mechanism.
+If you encounter frequent single-point pessimistic locking conflicts in your business scenario (such as frequent updates to the same row of data), and thus cause frequent statement retries, high tail latency, or even occasional `pessimistic lock retry limit reached` errors, you can try to enable this variable to solve the problem.

+> **Note:**
+>
+> - Depending on the specific business scenario, enabling this option might cause a certain degree of throughput reduction (average latency increase) for transactions with frequent lock conflicts.
+> - This option only takes effect on statements that need to lock a single key.
+If a statement needs to lock multiple rows at the same time, this option will not take effect on such statements.

 ### tidb_placement_mode <span class="version-mark">New in v6.0.0</span>

 <CustomContent platform="tidb-cloud">